Home

 The Kettle Creek runs through the park and it is a popular fishing spot - just make sure you have a Fishing License before you start!

 There is a large area of open space near the playground where children can safely play and there is also an area of small islands, connected by bridges that meander over a water-lily filled stream.
-This park is a popular spot for newly-weds to have their formal wedding pictures taken.
+This park is a popular spot for newly-weds to have their formal wedding pictures taken and there are also two Pavilions which may be rented for Family Reunions and events.

 There are at present 50 - 100 trees of various species, which have been planted in memory of a deceased loved one - what a wonderful way to remember the life of a friend or family member.

-In spring you will see families of Canadian Geese swimming in the lake, don’t let your small children get too close to them as the geese are very protective of their little goslings.
+In Spring you will see families of Canadian Geese swimming in the lake, don’t let your small children get too close to them as the geese are very protective of their little goslings and can become aggressive if they feel their youngsters are threatened.

 These trails are maintained in and around St Thomas Ontario, by the volunteers of the Elgin Trail Riders Snowmobile Club, which grooms 100 km of snowmobile trails in this area.